rashmishreev/healthcare-fraud-detection-ml/README.md

 ### Financial Impact
 - In 2009, approximately $290 million was lost to fraud.
 - $241 million was lost in the inpatient setting, and $54 million in the outpatient setting.

-### Dataset Composition
-- 138,556 unique beneficiaries (BeneIDs) and 558,211 unique claims (ClaimsIDs).
-- Multiple claims per beneficiary are common, indicating a need for efficient claim processing and monitoring.

 ### Age Distribution
 - Higher concentration of potential fraud cases among patients over 65.